Javinator9889/IOManager/README.md

 ## Okay, okay.
 How to download?

-Just clic *the button below button* and get all package
+Just clic *the button below button* and get all package.
+Then, just copy the folder "IOManager" to your project root directory

 [![IOManager](https://img.shields.io/badge/Download%20-GLOBAL-green.svg)](https://goo.gl/XTDef9)